ibell/coolprop/Web/Fluids/IsoButane.rst

 Bibliographic Information
 =========================
-**Equation of State**: D. Buecker and W. Wagner, 2006, A Reference Equation of State for the Thermodynamic Properties of Ethane for Temperatures from the Melting Line to 675 K and Pressures up to 900 MPa, *J. Phys.
+**Equation of State**: D. Buecker and W. Wagner, 2006, Reference Equations of State for the Thermodynamic Properties of Fluid Phase n-Butane and Isobutane, *J. Phys.
 Chem.
 Ref.
-Data*, 35:205-266
+Data*, 35:929-1019

 **Surface Tension**: A. Mulero and I. Cachadi\~na and M. I. Parra, 2012, Recommended Correlations for the Surface Tension of Common Fluids, *J. Phys.
 Chem.
 Ref.
 Data*, 41:043105-1:13